simon-ritchie/apysc/docstring_markdowns/apysc/_type/dictionary.md

 - `result_value`: Any
   - Extracted value or a default value.
 - `default`: Any
   - Any default value.
-Basically apysc types (e.g., Int, Number, String, and so on) are necessary.
+Basic apysc types (e.g., Int, Number, String, and so on) are necessary.

 ### `_append_getitem_expression` method docstring